On this page, you will learn:

 Remaking Unsold Inventory

-- 547 garments have been transformed into one-of-a-kind pieces with botanical dyes.
-Since Spring 2019, we’ve worked with local artist Maddie Provost to overdye medium- to light-colored clothing from our overstock using colors from nature.
+- 547 garments have been transformed into one-of-a-kind pieces with botanical dyes in collaboration with local artist Maddie Provost to overdye medium- to light-colored clothing from our overstock using colors from nature.

 - 90 garments have been stamped with original block print designs in collaboration with IXV Coffee and Studio Bagru.